 - Request an appointment with Karen Asenavage, Associate Director, Academic Programs

-Grad-CAP students in the General Track must achieve the following grades in their English for Academic Purposes courses:
+Grad-CAP students in the General Track must achieve the following grades in their Level VI Academic English courses:

 Each of the above requirements must be met in the student’s final session.

 Besides the requirements listed above, graduate CAP students must satisfy any other objective required by their graduate program as part of their conditional admission.